-Maximum power dissipation depends on the thermal resistance of the IC package, the PCB layout, the surrounding airflow, and the difference between the junction and ambient temperatures.
-The maximum power dissipation may be calculated by:

-$P{D,MAX} = (T{J,MAX} - T_A) / \theta{JA}$
+Maximum power dissipation depends on the thermal resistance of the IC package, the PCB layout, the surrounding airflow, and the difference between the $P{D,MAX} = (T{J,MAX} - T_A) / \theta{JA}$

-Where, $T{J,MAX}$ is the maximum junction temperature, $T_A$ is the ambient temperature, and $\theta{JA}$ is the junction to ambient thermal resistance.
+Where, $T{J,MAX}$ is the maximum junction temperature, T_A is the ambient temperature, and θ{JA} is the junction to ambient thermal resistance.

-To comply with the recommended operating conditions, the maximum junction temperature is 125°C. The junction to ambient thermal resistance $\theta{JA}$ is layout dependent.
-For the QFN2.5×2.5-16 package the thermal resistance $\theta{JA}$ is 33°C/W when measured on a standard Silergy 8.5cm×8.5cm size four-layer thermal test board.
-These standard thermal test layouts have a very large area with long 2-oz. copper traces connected to each IC pin and very large, unbroken 1-oz internal power and ground planes.
+To comply with the recommended operating conditions, the maximum junction temperature is 125°C. The junction to ambient thermal resistance θ{JA} is layout dependent.
+For the QFN2.5×2.5-16 package the thermal resistance θ{JA} is 33°C/W when measured on a standard Silergy 8.5cm×8.5cm size four-layer thermal test board.
+These standard thermal test layouts have a very large area with long 2-oz. copper traces connected to each IC pin and very large, unbroken 1-oz. internal power and ground planes.